na-na-hi/renget/archive/chrprompt2.md

 >Sneasel: It should be pretty obvious, but I try to keep away from Fighting-types as much as possible.
 I also hate having to deal with bulky Pokemon, cuz they’re annoying.
 Fast Pokemon that can dodge are a hassle too.
 But if I gotta fight those kinds of enemies, I just do my best.
 It can be fun to challenge myself.

+>Adrian: I don't discriminate.
+I'll throw myself at any pokemon, regardless of type differences.

 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.